 Events Search and Views Navigation

-Come join us!
-We are excited to be inviting you to Open Rehearsals.
-Sunday, Mar.
-8, 3-5:30 pm Have you always wanted to experience behind the scenes?
+Come join us for an Open Rehearsal Sunday, May 31 3-5:30 pm Have you always wanted to experience behind the scenes?
 Learn the forms?
 Try your hand at Playback?
 Here’s your chance!
 For much of the rehearsal you’ll be invited to join in: for warmups, being a teller, and (only if you wish) for a time on stage with members of the troupe!
 Watch how troupe members rehearse for upcoming gigs.
-Suggested donation is…Find out more »
+Suggested donation is $5-10 (and/or some food to share…Find out more »

-Saturday, March 14, 7:30 pm Come to our March public show - theme to be announced soon! stay tuned.
+How do we acknowledge and overcome our creative blocks and discover fresh creative juices?
+We'll be excited to show you Playback Theatre in ways we've never done in public shows before.
 Arlington Center for the Arts 20 Academy St, Arlington, 3rd fl (Accessible entry on Maple St. Then take the elevator to 3rd floor) Get discounted general admission tickets at https://truestorytheater.bpt.me Tickets available at the door: $20-general, $30-Supporter, $5+ -pay-what-you-canFind out more »

 What happens in a True Story Theater performance?
 Our events bring together the delight of improvisation with the riveting vulnerability of people sharing their personal truth.